fsau/serialjoy/README.md

 When adapter sends "!n" (create device), host must answer OK when successful.
 If adapter doesn't responds to "?", then go to legacy mode

-## To do

-- Create a wiki/add documentation/how-to (IMPORTANT!)
-- Use a real list instead a "to do" in `README.md` (meta)
-- Use a simpler received data <-> input action dictionary, not a switch statement within a function within a .c file (maybe with #define or an external configuration file)
-- Automatic identification of the serial port
-- Automatic service (daemon) which runs the program when an adapter is detected and starts at boot/user login.
-- Change read-process-send loop to multiple simultaneous threads
-- Possible windows port using dinput.h/MinGW